redsalmon91/FoxSEE/README.md

 Aside from the standard set of UCI commands, `perft x` is also supported.

 ## Limitations
-- Search `x` nodes is currently not supported
+- Search `x` nodes NOT not supported
-- Search `mate` in `x` moves is currently not supported
+- Search `mate` in `x` moves NOT not supported
-- Search specific moves under a given position is currently not supported
+- Search specific moves under a given position is NOT supported
-- `ponder` is currently not supported
+- `ponder` is currently NOT supported
-- Big-endian systems are not supported
+- Big-endian systems are NOT supported

 ## References
 [Chess Programming by François Dominic Laramée](http://archive.gamedev.net/archive/reference/articles/article1014.html)